-Offices are half empty, customers are hard to get in touch with, and it’s only a 4-day work-week.
-It would be easy to just roll into the week, get caught up on a few emails, have some long lunches, and putz around.
+Offices are half empty, customers are hard to get in touch with, and in 2018 it’s a weird, 3-day work-week.
+It would be easy to just roll into the week, get caught up on a few emails, have some long lunches, and putter around.
 But if that’s your approach, very little will get done and you’ll be annoyed with yourself at the end of the week.

 Instead, do one of the following:

-- Go into the week of December 25th with a clear vision of what you want to accomplish.
+- Go into the week with a clear vision of what you want to accomplish.
 It’s the old, “plan your work, and then work your plan” concept.
-That doesn’t mean it has to be business as usual, though.

 Going into this week with vague and unstructured ideas about “getting some stuff done” leads to a lot of wasted time and unfocused effort.
 If all you have is a giant and unorganized “to-do” list, it’ll be easy to get off track.
 You don’t want to get to December 31st and realize that you haven’t done anything with your time.